iapyeh/GGeditor/docs/DocStructure.rst

 .. image:: DocStructure/img_1.png
    :height: 285 px
    :width: 697 px
+   :align: center

-Horizontal Rule
+Horizontal Line
 ***************

-Just insert a horizontal line in Google Docs, it will be converted to reST.
+Just insert a horizontal line in Google Docs, it was converted to reST.
 Like this:

 --------